kamilmazurek/hexagonal-architecture-template/README.md

 * [Hexagonal Architecture Template on LibHunt](https://www.libhunt.com/r/hexagonal-architecture-template)

 ## Author
-Created by [Kamil Mazurek](https://kamilmazurek.pl), a Software Engineer based in Warsaw, Poland.
+This project was created by [Kamil Mazurek](https://kamilmazurek.pl), a Software Engineer based in Warsaw, Poland.

-You can also find me on my [LinkedIn profile - Kamil Mazurek](https://www.linkedin.com/in/kamil-mazurek).
+You can also find me on my [LinkedIn profile](https://www.linkedin.com/in/kamil-mazurek).
+Thanks for visiting 🙂

 ## Disclaimer